artyomashigov/armenian_top_banks/README.md

 # Sensitive analysis of Armenian top banks

 Here you can find sensitive analysis of Armenian top banks (top 10 by profit).

+The sentiment_analysis_arm_banks.py file contains all code to maintain sentiment analysis of 5 banks from Armenia